 12-22-1960 – 08-12-1988 Jean-Michel Basquiat – Born in Brooklyn, New York City, New York.
 He was an African-American artist, musician, and producer.
 His Neo-expressionist and Primitivist paintings were exhibited internationally in the 1980s.
-In 1992 the Whitney Museum of American Art held a retrospective of his art.
-The years 1984-85 he collaborated with Andy Warhol.
+In 1992, the Whitney Museum of American Art held a retrospective of his art.
+In 1984 and 1985 he collaborated with Andy Warhol.
 He was known to be bisexual.
 His first sexual encounters were gay, and as a teenager he often worked as a gay street hustler.
 He died of a heroin overdose at the age of 27.

 12-22-1900 – 11-03-1973 Marc Allegret – Born in Basel, Basel-Stadt, Switzerland.
-He was a French screenwriter and film director, and lover of Andre Gide.
+He was a French screenwriter, film director, and lover of French writer and Nobel Prize winner, Andre Gide.
 After filming a 1927 trip to the Congo with Glide, he chose to pursue a career in the motion picture industry.
-His relationship with Glide ended after that trip, as Allegret found out he preferred women after having experiences with Congolese women.
-Allegret and Glide remained close friends until Glide’s death in 1951.
-He is noted for discovering new talent who went onto stardom including Jean-Paul Belmondo, Louis Jourdan, and Roger Vadim who became his directing assistant.
+His relationship with Glide ended after that trip, although they remained close friends until Glide’s death in 1951.
+He is noted for discovering new talent who went onto stardom including Jean-Paul Belmondo, Louis Jourdan, and Roger Vadim, who became his directing assistant.
 Allegret wrote numerous scripts and directed more than fifty films.

 12-22-1943 David Parks – Born in Boston, Massachusetts.
-He is an American politician from Las Vegas, Nevada.
+He is an American politician.
 A Democrat, he is a member of the Nevada Senate.
 Parks was elected to the State Senate in November 2008.
 Prior to 2008, he had served in the Nevada Assembly since 1996.
 He was the first openly gay member of the Nevada Legislature.
-He served in the Air Force between 1967 and 1971, and was stationed at Nellis Air Force Base in Las Vegas.
-He was the first openly gay member of the Nevada Legislature.
+He served in the Air Force between 1967 and 1971.

 12-22-1992 Mélanie Henique – Born in Amiens, France.
 She is a French swimmer who won a bronze medal in the 50 meter butterfly at the 2011 World Championships in Shanghai.
 In 2015, being openly lesbian, she was a victim of a homophobic attack in Amiens, suffering from a broken nose and forcing her to withdraw from the French Swimming Open.
 In 2016 she was one of 49 out LGBT athletes to participate in the 2016 Summer Olympics at Rio de Janeiro, Brazil.